gray rectangle with angle

 Truckstop Load Board for Carriers and Truckers

-As an owner operator, being flexible and agile can be the difference between success and failure.
-Using less than truckload load boards, such as Truckstop, gives carriers accurate, same-day rate data.
-It also provides rate recommendations specific to load, broker, and lane.
-A good LTL load board will track rate trends to help you adjust your pricing accordingly, accurately assess supply chain variables and demand for both origin and destinations, and help predict fuel rates and surcharges.
+Using less than truckload load boards such as Truckstop, shippers can find owner operators and their accurate, same-day rate data.
+A load board also provides rate recommendations specific to load, broker, and lane.
+A good LTL load board will track rate trends, accurately assess supply chain variables and demand for both origin and destinations, and help predict fuel rates and surcharges.

 Work with an LTL freight broker.

-LTL freight brokers use load boards and their shipper relationships to connect carriers with the ideal loads.
-LTL freight brokers act as intermediaries to match goods with carriers with the right capacity, lanes, and routes to make those shipments on time.
+LTL freight brokers use load boards and their relationships to connect carriers with the ideal loads.
+LTL freight brokers match goods with carriers based on capacity, lanes, and routes to make those shipments on time.
 Brokers also help carriers find LTL loads that optimize trailer loading.

 Use a transportation management system.